Exact-Time Safety Recovery using Time-Varying Control Barrier Functions with Optimal Barrier Tracking: Optimal Control for Roundabout

 \emph{(iv) Safe-merging Constraint:} At a merging point $M_k$, vehicle $i$ must maintain a sufficient separation from its conflicting vehicle $i_m$ (the optimal choice of $i_m$ is presented in \cite{chen2025optimal}).
 Let $z_{i,i_m}(t):=x_{i_m}(t)-x_i(t)$ denote their relative distance along the corresponding approaches.
 The merging safety requirement is expressed as

 where $t_i^{k,0}$ is the time CAV $i$ enters the segment leading to $M_k$ and $L_{i_m}$ is the segment length.
-The corresponding CBF constraint becomes { } where
+The corresponding CBF constraint becomes { } where { }

 Replacing the original constraints with their CBF counterparts preserves the safety requirements and guarantees forward invariance of the safe set while producing constraints that are affine in the control input.
 This structure enables efficient real time implementation through quadratic programming (QP) (details in \cite{chen2025optimal}).
+The degree of conservativeness depends on the choice of the class-$\mathcal{K}$ functions $\alpha_i$, $i\in\{1,\ldots,5\}$.